epam/edp-install/docs/operator-guide/install-tekton.md

 ## Prerequisites

-* Kubectl version 1.23.0 is installed.
-Please refer to the [Kubernetes official website](https://v1-23.docs.kubernetes.io/releases/download/) for details.
+* Kubectl version 1.24.0 or higher is installed.
+Please refer to the [Kubernetes official website](https://v1-24.docs.kubernetes.io/releases/download/) for details.
+* For Openshift/OKD, the latest version of the `oc` utility is required.
+Please refer to the [OKD page](https://github.com/okd-project/okd/releases) on GitHub for details.

 ## Installation on Kubernetes Cluster